 - 1 large or 2 small eggplants, about 2 pounds total, cut lengthwise into planks about 1 inch thick

 - Kosher salt and freshly cracked black pepper to taste

 - 1/4 cup pomegranate molasses, or 2 tablespoons regular molasses mixed with 2 tablespoons fresh lime juice (from 1 lime)

 Build a two-level fire in your grill, which means you put all the coals on one side of the grill and leave the other side free of coals.
 When the flames have died down, all the coals are covered with gray ash, and the temperature is medium (you can hold your hand 6 inches above the grill for 4 to 5 seconds), you’re ready to cook.

-PREP: While the fire heats up, place [the feta, the 3 tablespoons of olive oil, and the thyme] in a medium bowl and toss gently to combine.
+Prep: While the fire heats up, place feta, 3 tablespoons of olive oil, and thyme in a medium bowl and toss gently to combine.

-GRILL: Rub the eggplant planks on both sides with the [1/4 cup of] oil, sprinkle them generously with the salt and pepper, then put them on the grill directly over the coals and cook until golden brown on the outside and translucent all the way through, about 3 to 4 minutes per side.
-About 30 seconds before the eggplant planks come off of the grill, brush them with the pomegranate molasses.
-(Be careful not to overcook these, and try to maintain some rigidity, since the eggplant should not be floppy when cooked.)
+Grill: Rub eggplant planks on both sides with the [1/4 cup of] oil, sprinkle them generously with salt and pepper, then put them on grill directly over the coals and cook until golden brown on the outside and translucent all the way through, about 3 to 4 minutes per side.
+About 30 seconds before eggplant planks come off of the grill, brush them with pomegranate molasses.
+(Be careful not to overcook these, and try to maintain some rigidity, since eggplant should not be floppy when cooked.)

-TOP: Remove the eggplant planks from the grill, put it on a platter and sprinkle evenly with the feta mixture, then sprinkle it with the Maras pepper flakes.
+Top: Remove eggplant planks from grill, put on a platter and sprinkle evenly with feta mixture, then sprinkle it with Maras pepper flakes.